esteinig/sketchy/README.md

 ![](https://img.shields.io/badge/version-0.5.0-purple.svg)
 ![](https://img.shields.io/badge/biorxiv-1.0-blue.svg)

-Real-time lineage hashing and genotyping of bacterial pathogens from uncorrected nanopore reads using genomic neighbor typing with `Mash`
+Real-time lineage hashing and genotyping of bacterial pathogens from uncorrected nanopore reads using genomic neighbor typing with [`Mash`](https://doi.org/10.1186/s13059-016-0997-x)

 ## Overview

 **`v0.5.0: preprint`**

-`Sketchy` is a lineage calling and genotyping platform based on the heuristic principle of genomic neighbor typing developed by [Karel Břinda and colleagues (2020)](https://www.biorxiv.org/content/10.1101/403204v2). `Sketchy` wraps `mash screen` for completed sequence runs and a streaming version of `mash dist` (the sum of shared hashes) for real-time analysis.
+`Sketchy` is a lineage calling and genotyping platform based on the heuristic principle of genomic neighbor typing developed by [Karel Břinda and colleagues (2020)](https://www.biorxiv.org/content/10.1101/403204v2). `Sketchy` wraps `mash screen` for completed sequence runs and a streaming implementation of `mash dist` (the sum of shared hashes) for real-time analysis.
 It queries species-wide, lineage-resolved reference sketches of bacterial whole genome assemblies and infers their associated genotypes based on the closest reference matches, including multi-locus sequence types, susceptibility profiles, virulence factors or species-specific markers.
 Precomputed genotype features and automated updates of species databases can be found in the corresponding pathogen reference sections.

 Species we have validated using ONT sequence reads with matching Illumina data: